Looking Closely at the Growth Curve for Sunlight Financial Holdings Inc. (SUNL)

 Piper Sandler, on the other hand, stated in their research note that they expect to see SUNL reach a price target of $6.
 The rating they have provided for SUNL stocks is “Overweight” according to the report published on October 04th, 2021.

-Credit Suisse gave a rating of “Outperform” to SUNL, setting the target price at $9 in the report published on October 04th of the current year.
+Credit Suisse gave a rating of “Outperform” to SUNL, setting the target price at $9 in the report published on October 04th of the previous year.

-Volatility was left at 8.78%, however, over the last 30 days, the volatility rate increased by 9.57%, as shares sank -0.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.31% lower at present.
+Volatility was left at 8.50%, however, over the last 30 days, the volatility rate increased by 6.54%, as shares surge +10.39% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.08% lower at present.

 Insider Trading